mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   click a link under "Recent" in the "Welcome" page or press ctrl-r
 * to switch windows
+  * on macOS, press cmd-` to cycle between all the windows of any app, including VS Code
   * the "Switch Window" command opens a dropdown of window names from which one can be selected
     * hold and use arrow keys to move to window name to open